chaynHQ/Impact-Reports/README.md

 ## Press

-With all the brilliant events, milestones and launches this year we’ve had some excellent international coverage, from Forbes to The Telegraph.
+With all the brilliant events, milestones, and launches this year we’ve had some excellent international coverage, from Forbes to The Telegraph.
 Press coverage of Chayn’s work is essential for expanding our outreach to survivors and raising awareness about domestic violence.

 Several of Chayn’s own volunteers [spoke anonymously with The Evening Standard](https://www.standard.co.uk/news/uk/how-sexual-assault-survivors-are-building-their-own-support-network-a4293111.html) about their personal inspirations behind our newest project, YANA.
 “If it had been around [when my assault happened] it would've completely changed my situation”.